stefanmuller/ldraw2houdini/README.md

 - **Gaps between bricks:** bricks can be slightly squashed to get tiny gaps between them
 - **Slope support** slopes are automatically detected so they can get a grainy texture
 - **Bevel and subdivison support:** geometry is automagically cleaned up as much as possible and LDraw lines are used to determine edges that need to be beveled to allow proper subdivision
-- **Auto caching** every imported part will automatically be cached in LDraw library; Importing times will decrease the more LDraw2Houdini is used.
+- **Auto caching** every imported part can automatically be cached; importing times will decrease the more LDraw2Houdini is used.
 - **Auto generate textures for prints/stickers** for modern cg workflows
 - **Auto uvs**
 - **Material properties:** simple config file to define softness, graininess and roughness for individual parts
 - **Solaris + Karma template scene** contains MaterialX shader showcasing how to create high quality renderings
 - **ACES colorspace:** LDraw colors are converted to acescg
+- **Command line turntable render of LDraw files:** No need to open Houdini

 ## Requirements
 - Houdini 21 (Py 3.11) - Other versions *might* work, see [Optional Step 8.](#optional_id)